 I think last time the midwife and her assistant ended up staying about 3-4 hours after I had given birth.
-This included them draining the pool, tidying up, and making sure that baby and I were bonding well.
+This included them draining the pool, tidying up, and making sure that the baby and I were bonding well.

-Then, after she did another house visit about 3 weeks later to check the baby, was very accessible by phone (I remember having a scare where he still wasn’t opening his eyes for almost 24 hours – perfectly normal by the way), and did another six week home visit for me and baby.
+Then, after she did another house visit about 3 weeks later to check on the baby, was very accessible by phone (I remember having a scare where he still wasn’t opening his eyes for almost 24 hours – perfectly normal by the way), and did another six week home visit for me and baby.

 You Can Have a Successful Home Birth

 If you’re considering having a home birth and there are no medical reasons that you shouldn’t, I’d say go for it.
 You can have a successful home birth with a midwife that is a good fit for you and by making sure that you’re prepared.

 I hope that this article has provided you with some useful home birth preparation tips.